chrony-DevLogs/chrony-DevLogs/README.md

 - 👋 Hi, I’m @spericolato
-- 👀 I’m interested in blockchain & smart contracts
+- 👀 I’m interested in web-development and cyber security
-- 🌱 I’m currently learning blockchain & solidity
+- 🌱 I’m currently learning React library
 - 💞️ I’m looking to collaborate on web-development
 - 📫 How to reach me salhiabdennour@yandex.com